Fesen-chel/polytech-labs/README.md

 # polytech-labs
-My labы in various subjects in the academic field 09.03.04 - Software Engineering at Peter the Great St. Petersburg Polytechnic University
+My labs in various subjects in the academic field 09.03.04 - Software Engineering at Peter the Great St. Petersburg Polytechnic University